OpenTreeOfLife/ws_wrapper/synth-on-demand.md

 After completion, the synthesis output as a tar.gz will be available for download.

-Currently, the testing form of this service is deployed on `ot38`
+Currently, the testing form of this service is deployed on `ot38` so you should substitute `ot38.opentreeoflife.org` for **API_ENDPOINT** in the URLs below

 # Launching a synthesis: